esoclabprinceton/ESOC-Predoc-Training/README.md

 Learning Objective:

 - Learn/review effective data cleaning and management techniques.
-- Understand fundamental concepts in statistics in order to describe data (e.g., distri- butions, central tendency theory, bi/multivariate data, etc.).
+- Understand fundamental concepts in statistics in order to describe data (e.g., distributions, central tendency theory, bi/multivariate data, etc.).
-- Implement descriptive analysis in R/STATA/Python (e.g., learn to extract key sum- mary information from data, etc.).
+- Implement descriptive analysis in R/STATA/Python (e.g., learn to extract key summary information from data, etc.).
 - Understand how and why different visualisation tools are used in descriptive data analysis.

 Assignment: Instructions are in the “Week 1 Assignment" folder on Dropbox.